Finding the Best CD Rates

 by MoneyRates Team | Money Rates Columnist

 Searching for the highest yield possible on a certificate of deposit, or CD, is essential to maximizing your savings.
-Rates for similar terms can vary widely and that translates into money earned or potential savings lost.
+CD rates for similar terms can vary widely and that translates into money earned or potential savings lost.

 Over the terms of the CDs, the difference in return can be substantial:

 Of course, rates vary and any early withdrawals can cost you, but who wants to turn down almost $900?

 To help make finding the highest CD rates easier, we've compiled a searchable database of rates across the country.
 You can use the tool below to sort by account type, term and amount of deposit to create personalized recommendations, including for so-called "jumbo" CDs or deposits of $100,000 or more.

 1 Yr.
 Term

 Rates as of 5/25/2016 See more rates Rates / APY terms above are current as of the date indicated.
 These quotes are from banks, credit unions and thrifts, some of which have paid for a link to their website.
 Bank, thrift and credit union deposits are insured by the FDIC or NCUA.
 Contact the bank for the terms and conditions that may apply to you.
 Rates are subject to change without notice and may not be the same at all branches.

 Rates / APY terms above are current as of the date indicated.
 These quotes are from banks, credit unions and thrifts, some of which have paid for a link to their website.
 Bank, thrift and credit union deposits are insured by the FDIC or NCUA.
 Contact the bank for the terms and conditions that may apply to you.
 Rates are subject to change without notice and may not be the same at all branches.